James Hogarth Pringle: Head injury

 Pringle developed expertise in head injury, working as assistant to Macewen, a pioneer of neurosurgery.
 Pringle's casebooks demonstrate the standard skull charts he devised for the recording of head injuries and the precise site and extent of skull fractures.
 In these casebooks he recorded the levels of consciousness, meticulous neurological examinations and fundoscopy which he had performed in such cases.
 These casebooks, neatly written and with meticulous coloured illustrations, offer an insight into the mind of a surgeon who was both painstaking and methodical.

-Malignant melanoma
+Melanoma

-In 1908, Pringle published the first description of en-bloc excision for malignant melanoma, reporting the procedure in two patients.
+In 1908, Pringle published the first description of en-bloc excision for melanoma, reporting the procedure in two patients.
 Some thirty years later he was able to publish a follow-up reporting two of these cases alive and well, 30 and 38 years on.
 His description of en-block excision is much as is practised today and appears to be the first description of what was to become an accepted surgical treatment.